larseggert/repo-data/README.md

 ## Adding Your Repository to the Index

-To add your repository:
+To have your repository included in the `repo_data.json` file:

-1. Create an `ietf.json` file in the root of your repository.
+1. Create an `ietf.json` file in the repo root.
 If it's the first one for your group, make sure you include the `primary` fields (see below).
 2. Submit a pull request to update `repos.txt` in this repository.

 Your repository's data (and any subsequent updates) should be reflected when the PR is merged.
-Subsequent updates to `ietf.json` should be reflected within six hours.
+Subsequent updates to `ietf.json` and repo metadata should be reflected within six hours.

 ### The `ietf.json` File